• Skip to primary navigation

 Finish cooking: Add the chicken back into the pan along with the sesame oil and red chili pepper flakes.
 Let the flavors all meld together for another 2 minutes or so and give everything a stir.

 Serve: Taste for additional seasoning and serve alongside cauliflower or white rice.
-Garnish with scallions and sesame seeds.
+Garnish with scallions, green onions, and sesame seeds.

 I just love making stir fries because depending on how hungry I am, I can eat them as they are and keep everything low carb or pile it on top of a bowl of rice.
 Yum!